 25. Job burnout statistics say 17% of registered and licensed practical nurses experience high levels of burnout.

 According to the latest Medscape report, RNs and LPNs endure the highest levels of burnout among all nurses.
 Nurse midwives (NMs) are right behind, with 16% reporting the same levels of burnout.
 On the other hand, 21% of certified registered nurse anesthetists (CRNAs) and 22% of clinical nurse specialists (CNSs) say they aren’t feeling burned out at all.

 The latest available burnout statistics have shown that the pandemic spared no profession.
 Research across industries and occupations reveals unmanaged work-related stress is taking its toll on employees’ mental health.
 While businesses can’t control the extraneous factors of COVID-19, the existing data suggests that companies can do more to improve employee experience.

 26. 29% of remote workers are experiencing burnout at work very often or always.

-Only 18% of remote workers had burnout symptoms in the pre-pandemic period.
-Now, statistics on burnout at work indicate that working remotely isn’t considered a job perk anymore.
-With almost one-third of workers feeling burnt out most of the time, many report feeling isolated and that work is a burden.
+Only 18% of people working from home had burnout symptoms in the pre-pandemic period.
+Now, statistics on burnout at work indicate that remote work isn’t considered a job perk anymore.
+With almost one-third of remote workers feeling burnt out most of the time, many report feeling isolated and that work is a burden.